 - The last day to register before an election is on the 15th day preceding the election.

 - It is not necessary to re-register for each election unless you have moved and/or changed your name.

-- Effective March 28, 2013, a person registering to vote at a branch office or at a clerk’s office will be required to show acceptable photo ID proving identity or sign an affidavit to that effect.
+- A person registering to vote at a branch office or at a clerk’s office will be required to show acceptable photo ID proving identity or sign an affidavit to that effect.

 - Your voter registration will not be valid until accepted by the local city or township clerk’s office.
 Please contact your city or township clerk if you do not receive a voter identification card in the mail within 2 weeks after registering.